 With creative world-building and memorable characters, it is unsurprising that many readers were inevitably drawn to the Gladers and their hopes for a peaceful and free life.

-If you found our book series review intriguing, explore these additional reviews for more captivating reads: the Silo book series, the Firefly Lane book series, the Stranger Things book series, and the Cartel Book Series.
+If you found our book series review intriguing, explore these additional reviews for more captivating reads: Silo book series, Firefly Lane book series, Stranger Things book series, Twisted Book Series and Cartel Book Series.